danielnyga/prac-dev/doc/pracquerytool.rst

     This setting will have no effect on functional predicates and will  print a warning for soft-functional predicates.

 * the option to show additional debug outputs during the execution when using the internal system (additional parameter: ``debug='INFO'``).
-This field can also be used to pass additional, method-specific parameters to the algorithm, which are documented in :doc:`inferencemethods`.
+This field can also be used to pass additional, method-specific parameters to the algorithm, which are documented in `inferencemethods <http://pracmln.org/inferencemethods.html>`_.

 *  ``debug='<level>'`` This will temporarily set the debug level to the one specified.
 Admissible values are (with decreasing level of verbosity): ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``, ``CRITICAL``.